EricW1996/SteinerSolver/README.md

 Code and some dataset for StenierSolver.

-StenierSolver is an deep reinforcement learning model to solve Euclidean Steiner tree problem.
+StenierSolver is a deep reinforcement learning model to solve Euclidean Steiner tree problem.